 - Laurice Grae-Hauck, Manager of Digital Communications and Marketing

-- LaWanda McCombs, Administrative Assistant/Office Manager
+- LaWanda McCombs, Administrative Assistant

-- Deonte Griffin-Quick, Marketing and Communications Intern
+- Deonte Griffin-Quick, Marketing and Communications Assistant

 Currently, the Alliance has identified the four following needs for NJ Professional Theatre, and is in the process of creating strategic campaigns to address them:

 - Technology: We are always seeking ways in which we can help our member theatres secure technology and learn how to use it efficiently.
-Recently we have secured a server that our member theatres can share, and, through a grant from Kessler Foundation, we have subsidized the filming of Google Places virtual tours for all our Equity Producing Theatres.
+Recently we have secured a server that our member theatres can share, and, through a grant from Kessler Foundation, we have subsidized the filming of Google Places virtual tours for all our Equity Member Theatres.

 - Market Research: To follow up on TheatreBay Area's groundbreaking study of the intrinsic impact of theare on American theatre-goers, we are planning a study of New Jersey theatre-goers' attitudes and behavior, in order to help our theatres better cater to their preferences, and reach them with the right messages through effective media channels.